ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 - : int list = [2; 4; 6]
 ```

-(The syntax `fun` ... `->` ... is used to build a function without a name - one
+(The syntax `fun` ... `->` ... is used to build a function without a name, which
-we will only use in one place in the program.)
+we'll only use in one place in the program.)

 We need not give a function all its arguments at once.
 This is called partial
 application.
 For example: